Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 💡

-You can mix pipes and redirection in one command.
-The pipe | connects commands.
-The redirect > saves the final output to a file.
-They work together perfectly.
+You can mix pipes and redirection in the same command.
+The | connects commands in a chain.
+The > at the end saves the final output to a file.
+They do not interfere with each other.

-07 Quick reference
+09 Quick reference

-Operator / Command What it does Key flags
+Operator / CommandWhat it doesKey flags

-> Redirect stdout to a file (overwrites)
+>Redirect stdout (stream 1) to a file — overwrites

->> Redirect stdout to a file (appends)
+>>Redirect stdout to a file — appends

-| Pipe stdout of left command into stdin of right
+|Pipe stdout of left command into stdin of right command

-grep [pattern] [file] Search for pattern, print matching lines -i case-insensitive · -v invert · -c count · -n line numbers · -r recursive
+grep [pattern]Print lines matching a pattern-i case-insensitive · -v invert · -c count · -n line numbers · -r recursive

-sort [file] Sort lines alphabetically -r reverse · -n numeric · -u unique · -k column
+sortSort lines alphabetically by default-r reverse · -n numeric · -u unique · -k column

-uniq Remove consecutive duplicate lines -c count · -d duplicates only · -u unique only
+uniqRemove consecutive duplicates — always sort first-c count · -d duplicates only · -u unique only

-08 Exercises
+10 Exercises

 Work through all five exercises in your Ubuntu terminal.
 Type every command yourself — do not copy-paste.

-Exercise 1 Redirect and append
+Exercise 1Redirect and append

-💬 Hint: use > for the first line, >> for the rest.
+💬 Hint: use > for the first line only.
+Use >> for lines 2–5.

 Show answer